dneukirchen/tpl_tauristar/libraries/cms/ui/readme.md

 Perhaps we can redirect all JHtmlBootstrap calls to JUiFramework internal.

-## TODO/Questions
+## TODO

-* What should happen, when a custom framework driver doesnt support the requested method?
-    * Throw an exception?
-    * Try to load the method from a core framework driver
 * Replace all JHtml::_('framework.bootstrap') and JHtmlBootstrap::xxx() calls with the new JUiFramework calls.
 * Implement bootstrap 2 and 3 drivers
 * Tests
 * Documentation & Examples

+## Questions

+* What should happen, when a custom framework driver doesnt support the requested method?
+    * Throw an exception?
+    * Try to load the method from a core framework driver